 English 1 reflects the goals and topics of the form's theme – A Sense of Place: Community and Belonging.
 The focus is on the development of reading skills, comprehension, studying vocabulary in context, improving grammar skills and developing sentence and paragraph writing techniques.
 Third Form students learn methods for analyzing readings and identifying literary devices such as setting and figures of speech.
 Students develop and look for connections between texts in the core program.
 Students also start developing their individual writing styles through memoirs, persuasive speeches, creative writing prompts and analytical assignments.
 Students will use a variety of texts, short stories and poetry throughout their literary exploration.

-The course will integrate elements of a challenge-based learning curriculum throughout the year: focusing on the "big ideas" of individuality, self-expression, achieving greatness, and courage to overcome adversity.
+The course will integrate elements of a challenge-based learning curriculum throughout the year: focusing on the "big ideas" of individuality, the common good, self-expression, achieving greatness, and courage to overcome adversity.
 An advanced section of English 3 with somewhat higher demands for reading, writing and discussion is offered to motivated students of demonstrated ability.

 English 4 places a strong emphasis on active reading, careful writing and revision, and thoughtful student-centered discussion.
 The course is built around literary works – fiction, nonfiction and poetry – representing a variety of cultures and voices.
 Students are challenged to apply the ideas presented in the texts to their own evolving values and beliefs, recognizing connections between the works and real life experiences.
 Their goal is to become articulate and persuasive in making assertions and responding to others.